likalium/dots/hypr/README.md

  - grimblast (optional - for screenshots)

 # Note
-For any further help, check [Hyprland's wiki](https://wiki.hyprland.org)
+For any further help, check [Hyprland's wiki](https://wiki.hyprland.org).
+Also this config uses Hyprland **git** version, so maybe you'll must adapt it if you use another version (e.g the package in the `community repo` of Arch Linux).
+Again, refers to the hyprland wiki in the case.